Apply for a variety of summer camp jobs now at henricojobs.com.

 - Online Registration Tips

-We’ve compiled a 2017 Parent Handbook full of camp details.
+We’re compiling the 2018 Parent Handbook full of camp details, available in May.
 Be sure to take a look!
 A few of the topics include Camp Rules & Policies, Helpful Tips for Parents & Participants, and Inclement Weather Policies.

 Participant Information and Updates